 Type 2 Diabetes

-Type 2 diabetes develops because of lack of sensitivity of the receptors to insulin.
+Type 2 diabetes develops because of the lack of sensitivity of the receptors to insulin.
 Receptors are the transport system that enables insulin to enter the cells and metabolise the carbohydrates stored in the cells.
-Because of loss of sensitivity to insulin, although sufficient amount of insulin is available, the receptors fail to allow the insulin into the body cells thereby inhibit the breakdown of carbohydrates in the cells and cause hyperglycaemia.
+Because of loss of sensitivity to insulin, although a sufficient amount of insulin is available, the receptors fail to allow the insulin into the body cells thereby inhibit the breakdown of carbohydrates in the cells and cause hyperglycaemia.

 Gestational diabetes is the type of diabetes seen in women only during pregnancy but not had earlier.
 Pregnant women develop this form of diabetes because of hormonal changes seen during pregnancy.
 These hormonal changes alter the insulin activity leading to hyperglycaemia finally causes diabetes.
-Gestation diabetes may subside after the delivery of child however the condition may put some women at risk of developing diabetes in future.
+Gestation diabetes may subside after the delivery of a child however the condition may put some women at risk of developing diabetes in the future.
 Treatment options include oral hypoglycaemic agents, insulin therapy, and lifestyle modifications.

-Secondary diabetes is the condition caused as secondary effect of certain disease conditions such as pancreatic disease, hormonal disorders, adverse effects of drugs, insulin receptor abnormalities, and some of the genetic disorders.
-The treatment options include same as other forms of diabetes.
+Secondary diabetes is the condition caused as a secondary effect of certain disease conditions such as pancreatic disease, hormonal disorders, adverse effects of drugs, insulin receptor abnormalities, and some of the genetic disorders.
+The treatment options include the same as other forms of diabetes.